VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 Pediatric Spina Bifida Care at Home

 BrightStar Care of Burleson provides pediatric skilled nursing and personal care services.
-Our RN Director of Nursing oversees all pediatric care plans, ensuring that the care provided at home complements the care the child receives from their pediatric specialists.
+Our RN Director of Nursing oversees all pediatric care plans, ensuring that care provided at home complements what the child receives from their pediatric specialists.
 Families in Briar Meadow and Joshua Farms who coordinate care across multiple providers — including pediatric neurosurgeons, orthopedic specialists, urologists, and developmental pediatricians — benefit from a home health partner that communicates proactively and maintains thorough clinical documentation.

 Adult Spina Bifida Care — A Lifelong Condition

 As individuals with spina bifida age, their medical needs evolve.
 Adults with spina bifida face an increased burden of secondary health conditions, including obesity, chronic pain, progressive orthopedic complications, renal dysfunction, and depression.
-Home health care for adults with spina bifida often focuses on maximizing independence, preventing complications, supporting caregivers, and managing the increasing complexity of a lifelong condition.
+Home health care for adults with spina bifida often focuses on maximizing independence, preventing complications, supporting caregivers, and managing the growing complexity of a lifelong condition.

 Home Health Aide and Family Caregiver Support